iron-io/docs/worker/reference/builds/index.md

 ## Local Build

-This type of builds is enabled by default.
+By default, workers are built locally.
-If you are not using any binary extensions with interpretad languages this is the best choice.
+If your worker does not need any binary extensions or compiled components, building locally is the best choice.
-All you need CLI does for you.
 Just type

 <figcaption><span>Command Line</span></figcaption>
 {% highlight bash %}
 iron_worker upload cool_feature
 {% endhighlight %}

 and relax.
-CLI merges directories, files, extensions which you pointed in your [.worker file](/worker/reference/dotworker).
-Packs all in Zip archive and uploads to IronWorker service thru [the API](/worker/reference/api).
+The CLI will merge the directories, files, libraries, and modules you listed in your [.worker file](/worker/reference/dotworker) into a zip archive that is then uploaded to IronWorker using [the API](/worker/reference/api).

-Now you are able to [queue](/worker/reference/cli/#queuing_tasks) or [schedule](/worker/scheduling) the Worker.
+Now you are able to [queue](/worker/reference/cli/#queuing_tasks) or [schedule](/worker/scheduling) tasks against the worker.

 ## Remote Build

 ### Resolve the Issue with Native Extensions

-Interpreted languages are cool.
-You can write you application and be sure it will be work accross many platforms.
-But in real sometimes we are forced to use native extensions, compiled binaries, to bind to poprietary library, for speed, etc.

-For example, you are on Mac OS X with Ruby and use gem with native extension in the Worker.
-In this case during local build binaries will be grabbed from your local machine and load to the IronWorker service.
-Service launchs workers under x86-64 Linux.
-It means loaded binaries are incompatible and could not be used.
-We clearly understand that cross-compilation especially for IronWorker could be real pain.
+When you worker requires a native extension or is written in a compiled language that produces a binary, it needs to be compiled against the IronWorker architecture.
+While you can compile everything manually against 64-bit (x86-64) Linux and write scripts to set up your worker environment, it's a lot easier to just let the worker build everything for you.

+This is what the remote build is for.
+It automatically creates a worker that will build the worker specified by your .worker file, builds your worker, and uploads it using the API.
+This allows you to run your build process entirely on IronWorker's infrastructure, so everything is automatically targeting the right environment.
+The only downside is that this type of build can take a couple of minutes to run, making it slower than a local build.

-We developed full remote build for such use cases.
-To enable it add to `.worker` file:
+To enable remote build, add the following line to your `.worker` file:

 <figcaption><span>Ruby Code</span></figcaption>
 {% highlight ruby %}